EfestoLab/ade/docs/source/tutorials/index.rst

 Tutorials
 =========

-Hi , in here you will find some examples on how to use ade from command line and api.
-I suggest to start from how to create a folder and then see how to parse.
+Hi , in here you will find some examples on how to use ade from command line.
+I suggest to start from how to create a folder and then see how to parse it back.
+If you want to know more about the flags please refer to the command documentation.

 .. toctree::
    :maxdepth: 1